 - Antimicrobial: The twigs and leaves inhibit the growth of Streptococcus mutans.

 - Anti–allergic: Prevent or minimize an allergic reaction.

-- Cardiotonic: Tonic for heart.
+- Cardiotonic: Tonic for the heart.
 It is a rich source of cardiac glycosides.
 More than 20 cardiac glycosides have been isolated.